 That’s a pretty good indicator that there’s some value there before trying to like game-ify and you know make your product the most viral referral product loop possible.

-I’m sure I could create the referral and make it just as good in terms of mechanics, but that doesn’t mean I could just put this on top of me writing a newsletter once a week that’s like really not quality and expect the growth to take off.
+I’m sure I could create the referral program and make it just as good in terms of mechanics, but that doesn’t mean I could just put this on top of me writing a newsletter once a week that’s really not quality and expect it gives the growth to take off.

 Why Morning Brew chooses the Milestone referral approach.

-We have people who are all over the spectrum and kind of pushing them along to the next milestone has worked extremely well for us.
+We have people who are all over the spectrum and pushing them along to the next milestone has worked extremely well for us.

-That’s kind of the thought process behind some of the rewards of the milestones.
+That’s kind of the thought process behind some of the referral rewards of the milestones.

 e.g. Light Roast– our premium newsletter needs three referrals.